Can You Shock Pool After Adding Stabilizer? Complete Guide

 - Wait for stabilizer to fully dissolve

 Allow 24-48 hours after adding stabilizer before shocking.
 Cyanuric acid dissolves slowly and needs time to circulate throughout your pool.
-Keep your pump running continuously during this period to ensure proper mixing. - Test your current CYA level
+Keep your pump running continuously during this period to ensure proper mixing. - Test your current CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → level

 Use a reliable test kit like the Taylor K-2006 to measure your cyanuric acid level.
 Don't rely on test strips for CYA readings as they're notoriously inaccurate.
-Your target CYA should be 30-50 ppm for regular chlorine pools or 70-80 ppm for salt water generator pools. - Test current free chlorine (FC) level
+Your target CYA should be 30-50 ppm for regular chlorine pools or 70-80 ppm for salt water generator pools. - Test current free chlorine (FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need →) level

-Measure your existing FC level using the FAS-DPD test method.
-This gives you a baseline to work from when calculating your shock dosage. - Determine your shock level using FC/CYA ratio
+Measure your existing FC level using the FAS-DPDFAS-DPD test — A drop-based test that reads chlorine accurately even at high "shock" levels, where test strips give up. see test kits → test method.
+This gives you a baseline to work from when calculating your shock dosage. - Determine your shock level using FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → ratio

-Consult the FC/CYA chart to determine your proper shock level.
-For algae treatment (SLAM method), you need FC at shock level, which is typically 10-12% of your CYA level.
+Consult the FC/CYA relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.
+For algae treatment (SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → method), you need FC at shock level, which is typically 40% of your CYA level.
 For example, if your CYA is 50 ppm, your shock level should be 20 ppm FC. - Calculate required chlorine amount

 Subtract your current FC from your target shock level to find how much to add.
-Use liquid chlorine (sodium hypochlorite) for best results - typically 1 gallon of 12.5% liquid chlorine raises FC by 10 ppm in 10,000 gallons of water. - Add liquid chlorine gradually
+Use liquid chlorine (sodium hypochlorite) for best results. - Add liquid chlorine gradually

 Pour liquid chlorine around the pool perimeter while the pump is running.
 Never add all at once in one spot.
 If adding large amounts, do it in the evening to prevent sun degradation. - Maintain circulation